Stew Smith's Fitness Articles

 The two areas to focus on for at least 3-4 months faithfully are:

 1) Food intake - To control your high blood sugar you have to watch your intake of carbohydrates – TRUE – but you do not have to eliminate them as required by the Atkin’s Diet.
-High sugar sodas, fruit drinks, processed foods are bad, but carbohydrates in fruits, vegetables are good fuels sources for your body, so do not eliminate them from your diet.
-JUST make sure you are exercising daily by simply walking, biking, do a superset of pushups and crunches.
+High sugar sodas, fruit drinks, processed foods are bad, but carbohydrates in fruits, vegetables that are also high in fiber are good fuels sources for your body, so do not eliminate them from your diet.
 See the Article Archive for more ideas of daily routines.

 2) Exercise – There are two types of exercise: Aerobic and Anaerobic.
 Aerobic means ‘with oxygen” and refers to exercise that maintains a level of activity capable of moving oxygen through your lungs, blood, heart and to your muscles.
 This is a great fat burning zone and requires you to keep your heart rate at 50-70% of max heart rate, which is theoretically (220-age).
 Keep it conversational pace, meaning be able to talk, but it is not that easy to talk and breathe regularly.